 Another aspect of survival mode is its ability to block higher forms of intuition.

-As the Finnish intuition researcher Asta Raami15Not much of her research and her books are translated to English yet, but this interview is pretty good in giving us a glimpse into her work. https://www.youtube.com/watch?v=BsBIw6qLa_Q states, there are three types of intuition:
+As the Finnish intuition researcher Asta Raami15Not much of her research and her books are translated into English yet, but this interview is pretty good in giving us a glimpse into her work. https://www.youtube.com/watch?v=BsBIw6qLa_Q states, there are three types of intuition:

 1. Instinctual Intuition

 Instinctual intuition is the most basic form of intuition and very much connected to our reptilian brain and instinct of survival.